-Perhaps the biggest buzzword in customer relationship management is “engagement”.
+Perhaps the biggest buzzword in customer relationship management is “engagement.”
 Engagement is a funny thing, in that it is not measured in likes, clicks, or even purchases.
-It’s a measure of how much a customer feels that they are in a relationship with a product, business or brand.
+It’s a measure of how much customers feel they are in a relationship with a product, business or brand.
 It focuses on harmony and how your business, product or brand becomes part of a customer’s life.
+As such, it is pivotal in UX design.
 One of the best tools for examining engagement is the customer journey map.

-As the Cherokee tribe used to say; “Don’t judge a man until you have walked a mile in his shoes.”
-(Though the saying was actually promoted by Harper Lee of To Kill a Mockingbird fame).
+As the old saying in the Cherokee tribe goes, “Don’t judge a man until you have walked a mile in his shoes” (although the saying was actually promoted by Harper Lee of To Kill a Mockingbird fame).
 The customer journey map lets you walk that mile.

 Customer journey maps can be useful beyond the UX design and marketing teams.
 They can help facilitate a common business understanding of how every customer should be treated across all sales, logistics, distribution, care, etc. channels.
 This in turn can help break down “organizational silos” and start a process of wider customer-focused communication in a business.

 They may also be employed to educate stakeholders as to what customers perceive when they interact with the business.
 They help them explore what customers think, feel, see, hear and do and also raise some interesting “what ifs” and the possible answers to them.

 Adam Richardson of Frog Design, writing in Harvard Business Review says: “A customer journey map is a very simple idea: a diagram that illustrates the steps your customer(s) go through in engaging with your company, whether it be a product, an online experience, retail experience, or a service, or any combination.
 The more touchpoints you have, the more complicated — but necessary — such a map becomes.
 Sometimes customer journey maps are “cradle to grave,” looking at the entire arc of engagement.”© Interaction Design Foundation, CC BY-SA 3.0